sergeych/raysearch/readme.md

 Rescan should be started when FS change event is detected, and on start.

+## Other stuff

+8 RAYS DEV is my software development company, welcome https://8-rays.dev.
+Unix rules!

 ## License

-All this will soon receive MIT license - well if they won't add clause agains red polo shirts or something worse.
+All this will soon receive MIT license - well, if they won't add clause agains red polo shirts or something worse.
 Right now the code is useless so no license yet.
 Contact me if you need something particularly strange.